Jack Roslovic

-John "Jack" Roslovic (born January 29, 1997) is an American professional ice hockey center who plays for the Edmonton Oilers of the National Hockey League (NHL).
+John Roslovic (born January 29, 1997) is an American professional ice hockey player who is a center for the Toronto Maple Leafs of the National Hockey League (NHL).
 He was selected in the first round, 25th overall by the Winnipeg Jets in the 2015 NHL entry draft.

 Playing career

 Amateur

 Roslovic played minor ice hockey with the Easton Youth Hockey Association (EYHA) Ice Dragons and the Ohio AAA Blue Jackets.
 He participated in the 2010 Quebec International Pee-Wee Hockey Tournament with the AAA Blue Jackets.
 Roslovic played the 2013–14 and 2014–15 seasons in the United States Hockey League (USHL) as a member of the USA Hockey National Team Development Program (U.S. NTDP).
 Roslovic's outstanding play was rewarded when he was invited to skate in the 2014 CCM/USA Hockey All-American Prospects Game.
 He played 25 games for Team USA in the 2014–15 USHL season, accumulating 11 goals and 38 points.

 Roslovic committed to play the 2015–16 season with the Miami University RedHawks.
 Before joining them, Roslovic was selected by the Winnipeg Jets in the first round, 25th overall, in the 2015 NHL entry draft.
 He skated in 36 games for the RedHawks during the 2015–16 season, recording 26 points.
 On July 18, 2016, the Jets signed Roslovic to a three-year, entry-level contract.